ReC82/DevOpsLabs/vagrant/lab04/lab04.md

 Managing this becomes progressively challenging.
 In the event that you need to modify the IP range, you'll be required to edit each declaration individually.

-> ![NOTE]
+> [!NOTE]
-> We are going to do baby steps here.
+> We are going to take small steps here.
-> The **Vagrantfile** in this directory contains the entire code.
+> The Vagrantfile in this directory contains the entire code.

 > [!IMPORTANT]
-> The goal here **is not** to learn Ruby or Programming.
+> The aim here is not to learn Ruby or Programming.
-> However, explanations will be accompanied by links.
+> However, explanations will come with accompanying links.

 > [!CAUTION]
-> Avoid setting the variable to 10 initially.
+> Do not set the variable to 10 initially.
 > Instead, adjust it to 3 for observation.
-> However, be aware that this may impact your host's resources.
+> However, please be aware that this may impact your host's resources.

 ### Create a variable to define the numbers of VM